Eileen Atkins: Early life and education

-Stage
+Career

+Theatre

 Atkins joined the Guild Players Repertory Company in Bangor, County Down, Northern Ireland, as a professional actress in 1952.
 She appeared as the nurse in Harvey at the Repertory Theatre, Bangor, in 1952.
 In 1953 she appeared as an attendant in Love's Labours Lost at the Regent's Park Open Air Theatre.
 Her London stage debut was in 1953 as Jaquenetta in Robert Atkins's staging of Love's Labour's Lost at the Open Air Theatre in Regent's Park.

 Atkins has regularly returned to the life and work of Virginia Woolf for professional inspiration.
 She has played the writer on stage in Patrick Garland's adaptation of A Room of One's Own and also in Vita and Virginia, winning the Drama Desk Award for Outstanding One-Person Show and an Obie Award for A Room of One's Own in which she also played in the 1990 television version; she also provided the screenplay for the 1997 film adaptation of Woolf's novel Mrs. Dalloway, and made a cameo appearance in the 2002 film version of Michael Cunningham's Woolf-themed novel, The Hours.

 Atkins joined the Stratford Memorial Theatre Company in 1957 and stayed for two seasons.
 She was with the Old Vic in its 1961–62 season (she appeared in the Old Vic's Repertoire Leaflets of February–April 1962 and April–May 1962).